Salt Lake City is Utah's primary commercial hub. It hosts the state's largest concentration of banks, lenders, and financial services firms.

 Healthcare and Medical Practices

-SLC's healthcare concentration — physician practices, dental groups, physical therapy clinics, urgent care centers, and specialty practices — creates a large and underserved LOC market.
-Medical practices face insurance reimbursement lags of 30 to 90 days that a revolving LOC solves cleanly.
+Medical practices face reimbursement lags of 30 to 90 days.
+A revolving LOC solves this cleanly.
 Our medical practice LOC guide covers the reimbursement bridge model in detail.

 Construction and Commercial Contractors